Anubhav-Singh13/Monk_Intelligence/book_summary/ESG_Architecture.md

 #### tenant_materiality_override

-**Purpose:** Records every instance where a Tenant Administrator has changed the platform's default materiality definition for a subcomponent.
-Each override is versioned by `effective_from`; the previous row gets a `superseded_at` timestamp when replaced.
-Acme overrides gamma for Scope 1 ECC from 0.250 to 0.400 because NGER Act compliance is their dominant driver.
+**Purpose:** Records tenant-specific overrides to the *measurement* definition for a subcomponent — what to measure and in what unit.
+EPIS weight overrides are separated into `tenant_epis_weight_profile`; IRO classification is platform-fixed and not overridable.
+Each row is versioned by `effective_from`; the previous row gets a `superseded_at` timestamp when replaced.
+Only one active override (superseded_at IS NULL) is allowed per tenant + subcomponent, enforced by the partial unique index.
+Acme overrides the Scope 1 unit to be explicit about the NGER Act location-based methodology.

 ```sql
 CREATE TABLE tenant_materiality_override (